aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 **Large Language Models (LLM)** are very large deep learning models that are pre-trained on vast amounts of data, capable of extracting meanings from a sequence of text and understanding the relationship between words and phrases on it.

+**Agent for Amazon Bedrock** is an AWS service to build and deploy conversational agents that can interact with your customers using Large Language Models (LLM) and AWS Lambda functions.

 ## Getting started

 ???+ tip